Kae Tempest: Early life and education

-Kae Tempest grew up in Brockley, South East London, as one of five children, with a father who was a corporate media lawyer, and a mother who was a teacher.
+Kae Tempest was born in 1985 in South-east London, and grew up in Brockley, South East London.
+He was one of five children, with a father who was a labourer studying to be a criminal lawyer, and a mother who was a teacher.

 Tempest worked in a record shop from age 14 to 18.
 He went to Thomas Tallis School, leaving at 16 to study at the BRIT School for Performing Arts and Technology in Croydon.
+He first performed at open mic nights at Deal Real, a small hip-hop store in Soho, when he was 16.

 He went on to graduate in English Literature from Goldsmiths, University of London.
-Tempest first performed at 16, at open mic nights at Deal Real, a small hip-hop store in Carnaby Street in London's West End.
-He went on to support acts such as John Cooper Clarke, Billy Bragg and Benjamin Zephaniah.
-Tempest toured internationally with their band Sound of Rum until the band disbanded in 2012.